ashwiniag/wolt-assignment/Readme.md

 - Uses [VictoriaMetrics](https://docs.victoriametrics.com) as tsdb storage.

 - For the fun of it I took liberty to explore [prometheus operator](https://github.com/prometheus-operator/prometheus-operator) and implemented it.
-Which remotes write into Victoriamterics endpoint, and gives capabilities of adding custom metrics.
+Which remotes write into Victoriamterics endpoint, and we can also leverage this by adding custom labels to metrics.

 ## Glossary